camillegit/camillegit.github.io/_posts/2024-11-29-OptimalDecisionMaking.md

 ### Decision Variables

 In this problem, **decision variables** are at the core of the model.
 Each variable represents a concrete choice.
-For example:
+For example :

 - $$ b_i $$: a binary variable equal to 1 if equipment $$ i $$ is selected, 0 otherwise.
 - $$ y_{jk} $$: also a binary variable representing the activation of a specific set bonus for set $$ j $$ (e.g., Bouftou set) when $$ k $$ items are equipped.